Doctor of Physical Therapy

-If a student is not in good academic standing, they may be placed on academic probation or warning and a recommended course of action for the individual will be made by the Academic Standards Committee (ASC).
+If a student is not in good academic standing, they may be placed on academic probation or warning, and a recommended course of action for the individual will be made by the Program Director and faculty.
 Students will remain on academic probation until the deficiency is corrected.
 Once corrected, the student will be considered in good academic standing.

 Should a student fail a clinic experience, they must remediate the failed clinical experience before progressing on to the next more advanced clinical experience.
 Remediation programs specific to the clinical education experience are designed and implemented on a case by case basis and are determined by the circumstances that led to the failure.
-The DCE and Academic Standards Committee will decide the most appropriate remediation activity which may include instruction in clinical skills under direct supervision of faculty.
+The DCE, Program Director and faculty will decide the most appropriate remediation activity that may include instruction in clinical skills under direct supervision of faculty.

 Unprofessional conduct will be remediated through review, oral and written testing on the code of ethics and standards of conduct; mentoring with the students’ advisor or other designated faculty; and/or counseling with faculty possessing behavioral training expertise.

 Academic remediation and probation will be assessed each semester or more frequently as needed.
-The determination of a plan to resolve the deficiencies will be developed by the ASC.
-If a student is at risk for dismissal, final determination will be made by the ASC.
+The determination of a plan to resolve the deficiencies will be developed by the Program Director and Faculty.
+If a student is at risk for dismissal, the Faculty and Program Director will make final determination.
 The student’s advisor or program director is to notify the student of the concern regarding performance and plan of action for remediation.
 Scholastic dishonesty (cheating, falsifying, misrepresentation or plagiarism) are also grounds for academic probation or dismissal from the program.

-Upon completion of the remediation activity, the ASC will review the results and determine the outcome of the remediation process.
+Upon completion of the remediation activity, the Program Director and Faculty will review the results and determine the outcome of the remediation process.
 Successful completion of the remediation activity will result in restoration of good academic standing, and a new grade will be assigned.
 Unsuccessful completion may result in retaking the class, reassignment to another cohort, or dismissal.